 Truly non-denominational is the preferred way to conduct ministry and church, as there is really only one Church or Body of Christ, which are the believers in the Lord, and not the institutions.
 I've also never liked promoting division in the church because we are to be all One People under Christ (Romans 10:12-13; 1 Corinthians 12:12-26; Galatians 3:26-29; Ephesians 2:11-22, 3:6; Colossians 3:11; 1 Peter 2:9-10; also Romans 12:4-5) and holding to division and factions is a sin (Galatians 5:20; 1 Corinthians 1:10).

-- ACLJ - American Center For Law and Justice (aclj.org) - Biased, unrighteous judgment
+- ACLJ - American Center For Law and Justice (aclj.org) - Biased, unrighteous judgment - See other organizations

 - American Vision, The American Vision (AmericanVision.org) - Serious errors of doctrine and false teaching

 - AmightyWind Ministries - See above

 - Victoria Ang [3.1.113] - False prophecy and loyalty to imposters of God and/or the saints and angels

 - Answers In Genesis (AnswersInGenesis.org); Ark Encounter, Kentucky - Serious errors of doctrine and false teaching - See other organizations